moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/nbd.md

 drwx------ 2 root root 16384 Jan  1 00:07 lost+found
 ```

-Now run the `df -h` command, this command will list all your devices and where they are mounted
+Now run the `df -h` command, this command will list all your devices and where they are mounted.

 ```
 root@c1-X-Y-Z-T:~# df -h